Program Details

 The ABA approach involves three main components:

 Component 1: A complete behavioural assessment is conducted.
 A variety of interview and observational techniques are used to gain an understanding of the behaviour to be changed.
-Students learn how to observe and analyze behaviour in a variety of situations in order to develop an effective treatment strategy.
+You will learn how to observe and analyze behaviour in a variety of situations in order to develop an effective treatment strategy.

 RESEARCH COMPONENT

 A foundational aspect of this degree lies in the research component of the program.
-During semesters 5 and 6, students will learn how to prepare an applied research proposal.
+During semesters 5 and 6, you will learn how to prepare an applied research proposal.
 The actual research will be conducted during the fall semester of the fourth year.
-Students will receive faculty support throughout the entire process.
+You will receive faculty support throughout the entire process.

 ABAI VCS PROGRAM logo